Table of Contents

 United Kingdom

-In the UK, Project Managers can expect to see an entry-level salary range of £46,295 to £167,190 per year.
-This range differ based on factors such as education, skills, certifications, and years of experience.
-The salary estimates are based on 13 salary contributions.
+In the UK, Project Managers can expect an average salary range of £40,000 to £62,000 per year.
+This range varies due to factors such as education, skills, certifications, industry, and years of experience.
+The figures are based on reported salary contributions and reflect general market levels across roles and sectors.

 United States